gchq/sleeper/docs/deployment-guide.md

 ./scripts/deploy/deploy.sh <instance-id> <vpc-id> <subnet-ids> ./my-instance/instance.properties
 ```

+This does not currently include Sleeper tables, see issue https://github.com/gchq/sleeper/issues/5870.

 #### Update existing instance

 The `deployExisting.sh` script can be used to bring an existing instance up to date.
 This will upload any jars